Flourish38/yt-notif-bot/README.md

-# ty-notif-bot
+# yt-notif-bot

-This is a discord bot that sends a message whenever a youtube channel that you specify uploads.
+This is a discord bot that sends a message whenever a YouTube channel that you specify uploads.

 ### How to run it